0nix/ggj21/twine/ending7.md

 "For the Fatherland!"
 He roars.

 The crowd responds in kind.
 "For the Fatherland!" they proclaim.

 "We are done," the infantryman says in a triumphant tone. "as you were."

 The crowd breaks formation and starts heading for the exits.
 "Let's get out of here," Sessler whispers in our ear.
-"Meet me at the gates in ten minutes.
+"Meet me at the gates after seven.
 I've got just the thing to celebrate."

 You file in the building with the others.
 Out of the corner of your eye you can see one man scrub the floor with lye, and another man and push the remains around with a shovel.

-The ringing in your ears doesn't leave you for several minutes.
+The ringing in your ears will not leave you.

 ...